Guide to filming or taking photos on the TfL network

 Other conditions

-Advertising campaign that will be run on TfL
+Advertising campaign that will be run on TfL networks

 If your application involves an advertising campaign, please contact TfL's advertising contractor Global Media for information on copy approval.
 It is your responsibility to make sure film or photographic content does not breach copyright or other intellectual property rights.

-Filming in a driver's cab
+Filming in a the Train Operator's cab

 Private photographers/filming travelling through the station